I originally wrote this piece in October 2008. I decided to revise it, considering how much I’ve learned since then. ~Hank

-Generally I don’t age waterfowl too long, because our birds tend to be fat, and duck fat goes rancid fairly fast unless you hang the birds in temperatures under 50 degrees.
-But at those temperatures, aging takes a long time.
-I wrote extensively on hanging game here if you want more detail.
-My general practice is to hang 1-2 days, then pluck or skin.
-I do know some people who keep ducks — in the feathers and ungutted — in the fridge for a week or more with no ill effects though.
+First the birds need to be aged, plucked or skinned.
+Generally I don’t age waterfowl too long, because our birds tend to be fat, and duck fat goes rancid fairly fast unless you hang the birds in temperatures under 50°F. But at those temperatures, aging takes a long time.

 When it comes time to decide whether to skin or pluck, it depends on the bird.
 Sea ducks and divers shot over salt water I almost always skin.
-I also skin snow geese, and spoonies (a/k/a shovellers) if their skin is orange; orange skin and fat means the birds have been eating crustaceans and will be fishy.
+I also skin most snow geese, and spoonies (a/k/a shovelers) if their skin is orange; orange skin and fat means the birds have been eating crustaceans and will be fishy.
 The color is the same thing that turns a salmon’s meat orange.

 For step-by-step instructions on skinning, Holly and I made a video on how to skin a duck.